GladwinPrince/frontend-nanodegree-arcade-game/README.md

 2. Open the index.html file in the Project using a Web Browser that supports JavaScript.

 ## Sources
 This project is part of a Nanodegree program at Udacity.
-The Main Branch was forked from Udacity's GitHub project[Click Here](https://github.com/udacity/frontend-nanodegree-arcade-game).
+The Main Branch was forked from Udacity's GitHub project[Click Here] (https://github.com/udacity/frontend-nanodegree-arcade-game).

 ## Pre-Requirements
 * A computer.